josegonzalves29/log-service-ts/README.md

 4. Provisions all resources
 5. Outputs Function URLs

 This usually takes about 60-90 seconds.
-Grab a coffee while CDK does its thing.

 ### Step 6: Get Your Function URLs